sumdog/jekyll-multisite/README.md

 [![Gem](https://img.shields.io/gem/v/jekyll-multisite.svg?style=plastic)]()

 Jekyll doesn't support multiple sites by default.
 If you want to have multiple sites with shared source code with Jekyll, you'll need to use the [jekyll-unsanitize](https://github.com/sumdog/jekyll-unsanitize) gem plus a ton of ugly symbolic links in your source tree.
-The following plugin adds support for a sahred base that can be used in multiple Jekyll projects.
+The following plugin adds support for a shared base that can be used in multiple Jekyll projects.

 Dependencies
 --------

-* jekyll v3.0.1+
+* jekyll v3.0.1

 Installation
 ------------